PandaWood/ExceptionReporter.NET/Readme.txt

 The project has changed a bit since it was moved onto CodePlex, an explanation of the changes follows:

 [FUNCTIONALITY CHANGES]
-- The enumerating of printers is completely removed (can cause random hanging, is expensive, and probably of little most users)
+- The enumerating of printers is completely removed (can cause random hanging, is expensive, and probably of little use to most users)
 - Printing functionality is removed - for similar reasons to above - printing complicates everything, and I've chosen to remove it

 [CONFIG CHANGES]